ebd622/raspberry/README.md

 #######################################################
 ```

 You may have error(s) during the installation process when you use not a full rasbian image.
-It happens because some packajes are not preinstalled on the light version.
+It happens because some packages are not preinstalled on the light version.
 Than you need to install missed packages manually.
 For example, to install pip run the following command:

 ```bash
 sudo apt-get install python3-pip